Two different types of pastriesTwo different types of pastries

 Finally, the uses for these two types of dough differ as well.
 Brioche is often used for sweet pastries such as brioche buns or French toast, while danish braid is commonly used for breakfast pastries such as danishes or croissants.
 However, both types of dough can be used in a variety of sweet and savory applications, depending on the recipe and desired outcome.

-See also What are the ingredients for pop tarts?
+See also What are the ingredients for churros?

 Which is better for sweet pastries: brioche dough or danish braid?